Invicara/Twinit-IPA-Core-Digital-Buildings/Asset Twin Setup/README.md

 6.Select the config sheet.
 7.Setup will take sometime.
 8.Setup is done.

+ # How to use update script

+ 1.Update script is used to update the project.
+ 2.We can update asset, space, model, document attributes and bim type 3.The same config sheet is required to updated the project values, by only changing the Import List access.
+ 4.Suppose that if only asset would be update then updated asset sheet required and access should be yes for assets in import list sheet.

 # For more information about the feature Please read this confluence page

 https://invicara.atlassian.net/wiki/spaces/PDSD/pages/3508011184/Easy+Asset+Twin+Project+Setup#